UniMath/agda-unimath/src/group-theory/products-of-tuples-of-elements-commutative-monoids.lagda.md

 ## Idea

-Given an unordered n-tuple of elements in a commutative monoid, we can define their product
+Given an unordered `n`-tuple of elements in a commutative monoid, we can define their product.

 ## Definition